 Who Will Validate Your PCI Compliance Level?

-Depending on your level, validating compliance is either accomplished through a Self-Assessment Questionnaire (SAQ) or annual audits by qualified security assessors who will come up with their findings through a ROC (Report on Compliance).
+Depending on your level, validating compliance is accomplished through a Self-Assessment Questionnaire (SAQ) or annual audits by qualified security assessors who will develop their findings through an ROC (Report on Compliance).

 How CimTrak Lightens Your PCI Compliance Load